puppetlabs/puppetlabs-stdlib/README.md

-In general, the built-in [`filter`](https://puppet.com/docs/puppet/latest/function.html#filter) function can filter out entries from arrays and hashes based on keys and values.
+In general, the built-in [`filter`](https://puppet.com/docs/puppet/latest/function.html#filter) function can filter out entries from arrays and hashes based on a combination of keys and values.

 *Type*: rvalue.